neurodata/bilateral-connectome/_sources/slides/berlin/berlin.md

 <div class="columns">
 <div>

-- We focus on statistical analyses of (connectome) networks
+- We focus on statistical analyses of connectome networks
+  - Today, I talked about work on comparing two connectomes and applying these tools to the bilateral symmetry of the larva
 - Want to use anything I talked about today?
 - OR have another network question you want to test?
 - **Get in touch!**